ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

     successful (see {{Section 15.3 of HTTP}}) and non-successful responses.
     This specification does not cover whether non Successful responses count on quota usage,
-    nor it mandates any correlation between the RateLimit values and the returned status code.
+    nor does it mandates any correlation between the RateLimit values and the returned status code.

   Throttling policy: